On a class of Sobolev tests for symmetry of directions, their detection thresholds, and asymptotic powers: Testing problems and the proposed class of Sobolev tests

-The Rayleigh and Bingham tests have been extensively studied in the literature.
-In particular, \cite{Chikuse2003} showed that the Rayleigh test is a locally most powerful rotation-invariant test against von Mises--Fisher alternatives. \cite{Jupp2001} proposed modifications of the Rayleigh and Bingham tests to improve their asymptotic chi-square approximations. \cite{Cutting2017} established that the Rayleigh test detects local von Mises--Fisher alternatives in $\kappa_n \sim p_n^{3/4}/ \sqrt{n}$ in the high-dimensional case.
+The Rayleigh- and Bingham-type tests in \eqref{Raytest} and \eqref{Bing} have already been extensively studied in the literature: \begin{enumerate}[label=(\textit{\roman{*}}),ref=\textit{\roman{*}}] \item for $\Gamb= {\bf I}_d$ (the classical uniformity problem), \cite{Chikuse2003} showed that the Rayleigh test is a locally most powerful rotation-invariant test against von Mises--Fisher alternatives. \cite{Jupp2001} proposed modifications of the Rayleigh and Bingham tests to improve their asymptotic chi-square approximations. \cite{Cutting2017} established that the Rayleigh test detects local von Mises--Fisher alternatives in $\kappa_n \sim p_n^{3/4}/ \sqrt{n}$ in the high-dimensional case.
 The Bingham test is the likelihood ratio test for testing uniformity against the alternatives associated with the \cite{Bingham1974} distributions or the angular Gaussian distributions from \cite{Tyler1987}. \cite{Cutting2020} derived the local powers of the Bingham test under rotationally symmetric alternatives.
 The consistency rate of this test in high dimensions was also recently obtained in \cite{Cutting2021}.
-Finally, note that the Rayleigh and Bingham tests can be seen as the spatial sign test for location and for sphericity, respectively; see \cite{HP02} and \cite{HP06}, respectively.\\
+Finally, note that the Rayleigh and Bingham tests can be seen as the spatial sign test for location and for sphericity, respectively; see \cite{HP02} and \cite{HP06}, respectively. \item For $\Gamb$ such that $\Gamb\pr \Gamb= {\bf I}_d- {\pmb \mu}_1 {\pmb \mu_1}\pr$, ${\pmb \mu}_1 \in \mathcal{S}^{d-1}$, the tests for rotational symmetry proposed in \cite{Garcia-Portugues2020} are the Rayleigh and Bingham tests in \eqref{Raytest} and \eqref{Bing}, respectively. \end{enumerate}

-The Rayleigh and Bingham tests actually belong to the class of \emph{Sobolev tests} introduced in \cite{Beran1968,Beran1969}; see also \cite{Gine1975}.
-Sobolev tests reject the null hypothesis of uniformity for large values of